UnKnOwN4993/PP3/README.md

 After running this command, PyInstaller will create a `dist` directory in the current directory.
 Inside `dist`, you will find your standalone executable file named `main.exe` (or just main on Unix-based systems).

+> [!CAUTION]
-> [!NOTE] This game probably won't receive any more updates as of now 😔
+> This game probably won't receive any more updates as of now 😔